payable/ecr-sdks/README.md

 #### 3 ECR Android Service

-ECR Android service is running in the terminal to expose the ECR facilities to the terminal.
+ECR Android service is running in the terminal to expose the ECR facilities.

 #### 3.1 Auth Code